tomdalling/value_semantics/README.md

 It is fairly common to nest value objects inside each other.
 This works as expected, but coercion is not automatic.
-For nested coercion, use the `.coercer` class method that ValueSemantics provides.
+For nested coercion, use the `.coercer` class method and `ArrayCoercer` DSL method that ValueSemantics provides.

 ```ruby
 class CrabClaw